getpelican/pelican-plugins/Readme.rst

 Libravatar                Allows inclusion of user profile pictures from libravatar.org

+Link Class                Allows the insertion of class attributes into generated <a> elements (Markdown only)

 Liquid-style tags         Allows liquid-style tags to be inserted into markdown within Pelican documents

 Load CSV                  Adds ``csv`` Jinja tag to display the contents of a CSV file as an HTML table